What are the symptoms of measles?

 Your doctor will usually be able to diagnose measles from the combination of symptoms you may have, such as the characteristic rash and the small spots inside the mouth.

-Doctors have a duty to notify the local Health Protection Unit of all reported and suspected cases of measles.
+Doctors must notify the Government of all reported and suspected cases of measles.
 They will also notify the child's school if necessary.

 Your doctor might give your child a blood test to confirm whether it's measles.